Lyapunov criteria for robust forward completeness of distributed parameter systems

 In this work, we consider a broad class of control systems satisfying the so-called boundedness-implies-continuation property and having flows that are Lipschitz continuous on compact intervals.
 We show that for this class of systems, \emph{robust forward completeness is equivalent to the existence of a Lyapunov function that increases at most exponentially along the trajectories.}

-Our proof is different from that of \cite{AnS99}, where a closely related result was shown for ODE systems.
-Namely, for ODEs with Lipschitz right-hand sides, local solutions exist not only in a positive direction but also in a negative direction.
+Our proof differs from that of \cite{AnS99}, where a closely related result was shown for ODE systems.
+Namely, for ODEs with Lipschitz right-hand sides, local solutions exist both in a positive and a negative direction.
 This fact was used for the construction of \q{RFC Lyapunov functions} in \cite{AnS99}.
 At the same time, for the class of systems that we consider, the solutions backward in time do not necessarily exist, and if they do, then they do not need to be unique.
 To overcome this challenge, we propose a different proof scheme motivated by the converse Lyapunov results for the UGAS property, e.g., \cite[Theorem 4.2.1]{Hen81}.

 \textbf{Notation.} We write $\N$, $\R$, and $\R_+$ for the sets of positive integers, real numbers, and nonnegative real numbers, respectively.
 We say that $\gamma:\R_+\to\R_+$ belongs to the class $\K$ if $\gamma$ is continuous, $\gamma(0)=0$, and $\gamma$ is strictly increasing. $\gamma\in\Kinf$ if $\gamma\in\K$ and it is unbounded.